thomasweng15/ros_reality_legacy/README.md

 Nao: ROS Reality for the Nao.

-## Running ROS Reality Legacy for the Sawyer
+## Installing ROS Reality Legacy for the Sawyer

 * Install VS2015 and VS2015 Tools for Unity.
 More recent versions of VS should work but I only tested on the 2015 version.
+* Install ros_reality_bridge on the robot computer.
+* Install ros_reality_legacy on the Windows computer.

+## Running ROS Reality Legacy for the Sawyer

+### On the robot computer

+1. Source the robot: `cd ~/catkin_ws && source thing2.sh`
+2. Source the catkin workspace containing ros_reality_bridge: `source ~/teleop_ws/devel/setup.bash`
+3. Run `roslaunch ros_reality_bridge ros_reality_sawyer.launch`

+### On the Windows computer
+1. Turn on the Vive headset.
+2. Navigate to `ros_reality_legacy/Assets/Scenes` and start the PositionControl Unity scene.
+3. Click the play button to run the scene.